Hydra9268/ZGESO/README.md

 step
 ```

-*To see a complete list of Types and Handlers review Goal.lua*
+*To see a complete list of Types and Handlers, review Goal.lua*

 ----